 Eating Jerusalem Artichoke

 Jerusalem artichokes can be prepared in the usual ways for root vegetables.
 I like them roasted.
 If they are clean with no grit then peeling is optional as for potatoes.
 They can be steamed but tend to be mushy if they are boiled.
 Mushy is good if they are to be added to a soup though.
 There are countless recipes for this nutty sweet vegetable, ask Mr. Google to find some.
-Many are in french.
-Ask for "recette pour tropinambours" and ask Mr. Google to translate.
+Many are in French.
+Ask for "recette pour topinambours" and ask Mr. Google to translate.

 Alcohol from Jerusalem Artichoke